 First-time college students must complete the College Success course (PY 100), which provides an orientation to college life.
 This course will assist students in making the transition from high school to college by discussing the skills and attitudes necessary for success in college.
 It will also introduce students to the mission, academic programs, and student life of GLCC.
-The course is offered the week before the fall semester begins.
-Students will register on Monday, and the class will be held on Tuesday to Friday.
+The course begins during Orientation.
 Students will also participate in other orientation activities such as social events that will begin the process of building relationships with faculty, staff, and students.
-Students will pay an orientation fee to cover their expenses for the week.
-They will receive one hour of credit at no charge for the College Success course.
+Students will pay an orientation fee to cover their expenses.

-Transfer students who have already taken a similar course somewhere else can receive credit by attending the three sessions that provide specific information about GLCC.
-Transfer students who have not taken such a course but have completed at least 32 hours and have at least a 2.5 GPA can receive credit attending the information sessions and writing a reflection paper on their college experience.
-Students who enter the second semester can complete the course in the following August.
+Transfer students who have already taken a similar course somewhere else can transfer the credit for this course.
+They are encouraged to attend the three sessions that provide specific information about GLCC.
+Transfer students who have not taken such a course but have completed at least 32 hours and have at least a 2.5 GPA can have this requirement waived.
+The one hour of credit must be made up in General Electives.